 - This cutoff factor will be caused due to increment in the area of the depletion region to point where it nearer to the channel.
 It is shown in the below figure.

-- The main working principle of P channel JFET is similar to the N channel with a difference that P channel needs a negative VDD and positive VGS as shown in the below figure.
+- The main working principle of P channel JFET is similar to the N channel with a difference that the P channel needs a negative VDD and positive VGS as shown in the below figure.

 Comparison between Pinch-Off Voltage and Cutoff Voltage

-- The pinch off voltage VP is VDS value at the drain current is constant and equal to the value of IDSS and always calculated at VGSi equal to zero volts.
+- The pinch-off voltage VP is VDS value at the drain current is constant and equal to the value of IDSS and always calculated at VGSi equal to zero volts.

 - Whereas pinch off exists for VDS less than the VP when the VGS is not zero.